Wheat Can’t Catch a Break Right Now

 2. Ukraine is still producing wheat.
 The problem is getting it out.

 When Russia invaded Ukraine, some 55.4 million tons of wheat—the countries’ combined total wheat production—seemed to hang in the balance.
-The two countries, with their famously productive soils, function as a bread basket for Europe, Asia, and northern Africa.
+The two countries, with their famously productive soils, function as a breadbasket for Europe, Asia, and northern Africa.
 (Ukraine’s blue-and-yellow flag is meant to suggest a golden field of grain waving beneath the sky.)

 Thankfully, the war has, so far, not been quite as catastrophic as feared on this measure.
 “Ukraine’s farmers are producing,” Tothova told me, although they’re obviously not achieving the same yields as before the war.
 “The problem in Ukraine will probably be how to get the stuff to the world market.”